herveleclerc/katacoda/challenge-linux/intro.md

 ---

-Your mission in this Challenge, should you choose to accept it, is to complete the stated goals.
-This Challenge presents a series of tasks as you successfully complete each goal.
+Your mission in this challenge, should you choose to accept it, is to complete the stated goals.
+This challenge presents a series of tasks as you successfully complete each goal.
 The scenario continuously inspects the state of your work to verify your solutions for each task.
 When the verification passes, you move forward.
 When the verification fails, be sure you understand the details of the step's goal(s) and try again.
 If you are really stuck, try revealing a hint.

-This Challenge will self-destruct in 60 minutes. 🍀 **Good luck!** 🍀
+This challenge will self-destruct in 60 minutes. 🍀 **Good luck!** 🍀